 What’s Your Best Homeschool Planning Method?

-Once you’ve got everything above taken care of, you’ll need to decide how you’re going to keep track of your new school year curriculum.
-This could be done in several different ways such as:
+Once you’ve reached this stage, you’ll need to decide how to keep track of your new school year curriculum.
+This could be done in several different ways, such as:

 For the past few years, I’ve loved The Well-Planned Day Planner by The Well Planned Gal.
 However, this year, I’m considering trying something new.